chimelab/binaryanalysis-ng/doc/elasticsearch.md

 Users can be added in Kibana.
 Log into kibana and create a user.
 Please note: user names are case sensitive!

-Also, "Open Distro for Elasticsearch" doesn't like passwords shorter than 5 characters.
-In the rest of the document it is assumed that the user is 'bang' and the password is 'bangbang'.
+Also, OpenSearch doesn't like passwords shorter than 5 characters.
+In the rest of the document it is assumed that the user is `bang` and the password is `bangbang`.

-The index that will be used for Elasticsearch is 'bang'.
+The index that will be used for ElasticSearch/OpenSearch is `bang`.

-## Installing Elasticsearch Python bindings
+## Installing ElasticSearch/OpenSearch Python bindings

 Install:

     python3-elasticsearch

-# Configure BANG to use Elasticsearch
+# Configure BANG to use ElasticSearch/OpenSearch

 The file bang.config has a section 'elasticsearch'.
 In these the following should be changed: